openssl/openssl/crypto/README-sparse_array.md

                                        +----+
                                   Index 2N+1

 Accesses to elements in the sparse array take O(log n) time where n is the largest element.
-The base of the logarithm is SA_BLOCK_MAX, so for moderately small indices (e.g. NIDs), single level (constant time) access is achievable.
+The base of the logarithm is `SA_BLOCK_MAX`, so for moderately small indices (e.g. NIDs), single level (constant time) access is achievable.
 Space usage is O(minimum(m, n log(n)) where m is the number of elements in the array.

 Note: sparse arrays only include pointers to types.
-Thus, SPARSE_ARRAY_OF(char) can be used to store a string.
+Thus, `SPARSE_ARRAY_OF(char)` can be used to store a string.